Internal Archeology: Hierarchical Interoceptive Unmasking in Taijiquan

 A Critical Clarification

-What appear as layers are in fact progressively quieter control strategies operating through a single, continuous, connective system.
-As superficial forms of bracing are reduced, deeper patterns become perceptible, having been previously masked by louder, more metabolically costly supports.
+What appear as layers are in fact progressively quieter control strategies, each with corresponding patterns of mechanical access or isolation, operating through a single, continuous, connective system.
+As superficial forms of bracing are reduced, deeper patterns become both perceptible and mechanically reachable, having been previously masked by louder, more metabolically costly supports that intercepted both awareness and load.

 3. Why This Feels Like Regression

-As you peel these layers, your Interoceptive Clarity increases.
-This creates the "Tai Chi Plateau," where the practitioner feels they are regressing:
+As you peel these layers, your interoceptive clarity increases.
+This can create a situation where the practitioner feels they are regressing:

 Practitioner: "I feel more tense today than I did a year ago!"